Adam1679/PredictNextPattern/README.md

 6. predict higher_high and lower_low is more efficient.
 You will get ~68 precision.
 7. multi-task learning helps?
 8. longer context window helps?
+9. predict the price is not working.
+It's just random prediction.